UnknownRori/UnknownRori-PHP/README.md

 # Installation

-- Clone this repository.
+- Enter the release page in this repository.
+- Download the latest version.
-- enter the cloned directory.
+- enter the downloaded folder.
 - run `composer install`
 - run `composer dump-autoload`.
 - create something amazing!